robbrody/Customer-Sales-Project/README.md

 ### Customer purchase behavior - Electronic Sales Data Dataset

-The dataset used for thsi project was found on Kaggle.
+The dataset used for this project was sourced from Kaggle.
 This dataset contains sales transaction records for an electronics company over a one-year period, spanning from September 2023 to September 2024.
 It includes detailed information about customer demographics, product types, and purchase behaviors.
 The dataset includes 20,000 transactions.

 ### ETL (Extract, Transform, Load)
 **Skill: Power Query**

 #### Extract
-* I first used Power Query to extract the original data () and create a query.
+* I began by using Power Query to extract the original data() and create a query.

 #### Transform
 * Then I tranformed the query by changing column types to the correct type(currency for price columns).